fledit-sh/glacium-repo/README.md

    glacium pipeline --level 1 --level 2 --multishot "[10,300,300]"

-The command creates one project per grid level using the ``grid_dep`` recipe, selects the mesh with the lowest drag and then generates a single-shot and MULTISHOT project with the chosen grid.
+The call executes the ``grid-convergence`` pipeline layout which creates one project per grid level using the ``grid_dep`` recipe, selects the mesh with the lowest drag and then generates a single-shot and MULTISHOT project with the chosen grid.
+Use ``--layout`` to select another workflow and ``--pdf`` to merge all report PDFs into a single summary file.

 ### List projects